 Leica D-LUX 6 vs M10-P

-The Leica D-LUX 6 and the Leica M10-P are two digital cameras that were revealed to the public, respectively, in September 2012 and August 2018.
+The Leica D-LUX 6 and the Leica M10-P are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and August 2018.
 The D-LUX 6 is a fixed lens compact, while the M10-P is a rangefinder-style mirrorless.
 The cameras are based on a 1/1.7-inch (D-LUX 6) and a full frame (M10-P) sensor.
 The D-LUX 6 has a resolution of 10 megapixels, whereas the M10-P provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.